Happy Husbands (2010 film): Plot summary

 It is into the lives of these three couples, a bar singer and dancer named Diana Philip, arrives and things take some interesting turns.
-Diana forcibly comes to Mukundan's house one day with some intentions and accidentally catches the eye of Krishnendu.
+Diana forces Mukundan to come to a mall, with some intentions.
+But Mukundan spots Krishnendu and Shreya there and runs away with Diana.
+As he realised that Krishnendu has spotted his car and his presence in the mall, Mukundan covers up the scene as he came to brought a present for Krishnendu after surrendering to her.
+Being happy with her husband's gift, Krishnendu becomes pregnant.
+After realising that Mukundan has escaped from the mall, Diana forcibly comes to Mukundan's house at the next day and they both accidentally catches the eye of Krishnendu.
 To escape from trouble, Mukundan says that she is John's wife Elina.
 Later, when John, Mukundan and Rahul are talking about John's marriage proposal to Serena's father, Diana comes there after being arrested due to hotel raid.
 Rahul says that she is Mukundan's wife and she is mentally insane.
 So now Krishnendu and Shreya think Diana is John's wife, and Sereena believes that Diana is Mukundan's wife.
 At one time, all these people come together in Malaysia for a vacation.
 This leads to a lot of confusion among the wives and others and finally the wives realise the truth and thus leave their husbands.
 The husbands try many attempts to win their wives back but all their attempts go in vain.
 Finally, the 3 wives come to meet Diana, who is staying in a hill station resort.
 Diana tells them that she was actually seeking revenge on Mukundan, as he published an article in Kerala Today, which the Maharashtra high court took as a social petition and application, which banned bar singers and dancers there, thus ruining Diana's profession.
 While planning to take her revenge, she realised that Mukundan is a poor and innocent husband, who loves his wife very dearly.
 Diana makes them understand their husband's love for them and that it was the fear of losing their wives that made them lie.
 She also adds that Krishnendu's possessiveness and suspicions made all these problems.
 The wives realises their mistakes, forgive their husbands and reconciles with them.